The Lost Slave

 "So, anyway, how did you get past the cogs?" the horse continued, interrupting Evina's thoughts.
 "I thought there weren't supposed to be any toons in Cog Nation."

 "All the cogs are gone.
 The whole nation was destroyed."

 "Oh really?
 I was beginning to wonder why I haven't seen one lately.
 It felt like a while."

-"Half a year to be more precise.
-Now you have to answer some of my questions."
-The duck demanded.
+"Half a year, to be more precise.
+Now, you have to answer some of my questions," Evina demanded.
 "How did you get here?"

-The other toon sighed and turned off the TV, leaning back into his ugly chair.
-"Well, it was long ago.
+The horse sighed and turned off the TV, leaning back in his ugly chair.
+"Well, it happened long ago.
 I was the victim of a strange event.
-I used to be normal like you, honestly I was.
-One day I was in the Sellbot Factory in Toontown, fighting cogs, but when we got to the supervisor, he was busy talking to someone I didn't recognize.
+I used to be normal like you, honestly, I was.
+One day I was in the Sellbot Factory in Toontown, fighting cogs, but when we got to the foreman, he was busy talking to someone I didn't recognize.
 It was a level 32 Mr. Hollywood, apparently the supervisor's supervisor.
 All the toons with me immediately fled when they saw him, as you could imagine.
 And I stood there alone facing a bunch of Sellbots, and nobody frightened me more than that Mr. Hollywood.
-He kidnapped me, seriously.
+He kidnapped me.
+Yeah, seriously!

-"And so he hid me in these sewer maintenance tunnels.
-Nobody ever came down here so it was the perfect place to live.
-My work for him became less and less frequent until at last he gave up on me.
-I still had a huge supply of stuff like food so that wasn't a problem, and meeting a cog became very rare.
-Then I suddenly stopped hearing them at all."
+"And so, he hid me in these sewer maintenance tunnels.
+Nobody ever came down here, so it was the perfect place to live.
+My work for him became less and less frequent until, at last, he gave up on me.
+I still had huge supplies of food, so that wasn't a problem.
+I never left this tunnel, but I could hear the cogs up above.
+Then one day the noises stopped."